Anophelesgambiae/Anophelesgambiae/README.md

 - 👋 Hi, I’m @Anophelesgambiae
 - 👀 I’m interested in birds such as the western jackdaw and great tit.
-Also on modelling mosquito populations.
-I find it nice to use math in biology.
+I find mathematical biology very interesting, such as models to predict and understand biological processes.
 I draw also.
 - I am at the moment busy with a board game where I draw the cards and board.
-- 🌱 I’m currently learning on high school.
+- 🌱 I’m currently learning applied mathematics (applied area is biology) at university of Utrecht in the Netherlands.
 - 📫 How to reach me: robdhaas@xs4all.nl

 <!---